StuffByLiang/realtime-ubc-courses-api-documentation/docs/sectionInfo.md

 **Content examples**

-For a specific course given department code, number, return the info for all sections within that course in a list
+For a specific course given department code, course, return the info for all sections within that course in a list

 eg CPSC 221